explodinggradients/ragas/docs/concepts/metrics/noise_sensitivity.md

-        "The Life Insurance Corporation of India (LIC) was established in 1956 following the nationalization of the insurance industry in India.", "LIC is the largest insurance company in India, with a vast network of policyholders and a huge investments.", "As the largest institutional investor in India, LIC manages a substantial funds, contributing to the financial stability of the country.", "The Indian economy is one of the fastest-growing major economies in the world, thanks to the secors like finance, technology, manufacturing etc".
+        "The Life Insurance Corporation of India (LIC) was established in 1956 following the nationalization of the insurance industry in India.", "LIC is the largest insurance company in India, with a vast network of policyholders and a huge investments.", "As the largest institutional investor in India, LIC manages a substantial funds, contributing to the financial stability of the country.", "The Indian economy is one of the fastest-growing major economies in the world, thanks to the secors like finance, technology, manufacturing etc"
     ]]
 }

 dataset = Dataset.from_dict(data_sample)
+metrics = [noise_sensitivity_relevant, noise_sensitivity_irrelevant]
-score = evaluate(dataset,metrics=[noise_sensitivity])
+score = evaluate(dataset,metrics=metrics)
 score.to_pandas()
 ```
 By default, the NoiseSensitivity metric evaluates the noise sensitivity for relevant retrievals.
 However, you can customize this behavior by specifying the focus parameter when instantiating the NoiseSensitivity class.
 The `focus` parameter allows you to choose whether to calculate the noise sensitivity for relevant retrievals, irrelevant retrievals.